Claim Compensation for your Delayed Flight

 Note down your actual arrival time at your destination and request that the airline pay for both your refreshments and meals but don’t accept any offers or sign anything that could waive your right to claim compensation.
 If the delay costs you additional money, ensure you keep your receipts.

-If your delayed flight is over 5 hours, you can choose to either call time on it or wait out.
+If your delayed flight is over 5 hours, you can choose to either have a full refund or wait it out.
 If necessary, request that the airline arrange a hotel room for you.

 Help is at hand with Flight Patrol